 Ally has written 240 pages of delicious recipes from around the world and each one is tried and tested so you won’t buy the ingredients and have a flop.
 I’m not the only one reviewing this cookbook – Kim and Ally invited other bloggers who are cooking and baking recipes from this book.
 Check out Ally’s Kitchen cookbook blog tour.

 Did I mention there are 240 pages of recipes?
 How do you choose which one to make when there are so many wonderful recipes to choose from and many are from exotic locations?
-I’m sure there are many efficient ways to do this but I went with two things both John and I love.
+I’m sure there are many efficient ways to do this but I went with two things I love.
 Dukkah and potatoes.
 Not in the same dish, although… I might think about it.

 Then there are these potatoes.
 When I saw Ally’s recipe for Rosemary Red Potato and Leek Galette, I knew I had to try it even if it didn’t go in the blog post.
 Butter, leeks, potatoes and sour cream – I don’t need anything else to make me happy.